Legaeldan/milestone-3/README.md

 - Background colour of a *linear gradient** from **black** to **white** was selected to better help the images and text stand out on screen, and to give a feel of a third dimension.
 This also helps accentuate the colours and images on screen, and give more depth to the overall page.

 ## Features

+### Existing Features

+1. **Encrypted Login**
+    - A login form with encryption using the bcrypt system in Python.
+This ensures that any sensitive data passed to the database is first encrypted using a salt, which is then tied to that user.
+    - This encrypted login system is also tied to the registration form, which is ecrypted before posting to the database.

+2. **Context Sensitive NavBar**
+    - The navbar has been created to change from a Login button, to the user's name once they are logged in.
+    - This also gives the user access to their own collection from a dropdown menu which is generated once a user is logged in.

+3. **My Collection Page**
+    - A page specifically designed to show the user only items which they have created themselves, and filter out all other users data.

+4. **Context Sensitive Buttons**
+    - On the view drinks page, by default, the page only generates the drink information.
+    - If a user is logged in, and if the user is the person who created the document, they are then presented with the edit drink, and delete drink options.
+Delete drink having an extra confirmation in the form of a modal to ensure accidental deletion doesn't occur.

+5. **Error handling**
+    - A system is in place should a user try to access the add drinks page, and they are not logged in.
+    - Should a user try the above, they will be immediately redirected to the login page.
+This also occurs with any registered user only features.
+    - Error handling on the ingredients search is also handled by checking if method is POST.
+Should no ingredient be entered, but method is not POST, it will return the standard page.
+If method is POST, it will generate content for "No Ingredients Found".

+6. **Random Drink Discovery**
+    - A system is in place to generate a random document from the library for users to discover drinks on the fly instead of manually scrolling through the documents.

+7. **Drinks Search Engine**
+    - A search page is in place on the ingredients section.
+Users can search and filter by particular ingredients.
+The user is then returned all drinks that contain that particular ingredient.
+    - This can also be done from the view drink page by clicking any ingredient on the list.
+The user will then be directed to the ingredients page, and returned all drinks containing that ingredient.

+8. **One to Many Relationships**
+    - To improve the site, I have implimented a one-to-many model through MongoDB.
+This means that information like ingredients would not all have to be stored in one document, and facilitate the search engine being able to pull multiple connected documents.
+    - this feature also allows for the registered user feature of the My Collection page.
+As a seperate collection called users ties the user to specific document as show below.

+### Features Left to Implement

+1. **Favourites**

+I would like to impliment a system that allows the user to favourite a drink, then return all drinks on a favourites page that the user has favourited.

 ## Testing

+### Known Bugs

+- **Android Search**
+    And issue was discovered when testing on Android phones, that when instructions is clicked on the view drink page, chrome immediately tries to do a Google search on the word "Instruction".
+This also applies to the any headings on the page, but I have yet to find the cause, or fix this issue.
+This issue does not occur in the developer section for desktop Chrome when scaling for mobile.

+- **Dropdown content**
+    Dropdown content, when on mobile, covers the username in the slide out menu.
+I had previously corrected this on desktop to show below the username, but as of yet, I haven't discovered the solution to this.

 ## Technologies Used